-Prior to joining the GRC, she worked for the Research Association for Public Health Improvement (Ohio’s Public Health Practice-Based Research Network) and the Prevention Research Center for Healthy Neighborhoods at Case Western Reserve University, where she managed multiple statewide grants and initiatives designed to measure and improve the quality of public health practice.
+Prior to joining the GRC in 2014, Michelle worked jointly for the Research Association for Public Health Improvement (Ohio’s Public Health Practice-Based Research Network) and the Prevention Research Center for Healthy Neighborhoods at Case Western Reserve University.
+In this role, she managed multiple statewide initiatives designed to measure and improve the quality of public health practice.